richeterre/SwiftGoal/Carthage/Checkouts/ReactiveCocoa/README.md

     [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) of your
     application’s repository.
  1. Run `script/bootstrap` from within the ReactiveCocoa folder.
- 1. Drag and drop `ReactiveCocoa.xcodeproj` into your application’s Xcode project or workspace.
+ 1. Drag and drop `ReactiveCocoa.xcodeproj` and `Carthage/Checkouts/Result/Result.xcodeproj`
+    into your application’s Xcode project or workspace.
- 1. On the “General” tab of your application target’s settings, add `ReactiveCocoa.framework` to the “Embedded Binaries” section.
+ 1. On the “General” tab of your application target’s settings, add `ReactiveCocoa.framework` and `Result.framework` to the “Embedded Binaries” section.
+ 1. If your application target does not contain Swift code at all, you should also set the `EMBEDDED_CONTENT_CONTAINS_SWIFT` build setting to “Yes”.

 Or, if you’re using [Carthage](https://github.com/Carthage/Carthage), simply add ReactiveCocoa to your `Cartfile`: